Temperature sensitivity of a Thorium-229 solid-state nuclear clock

-We observe one transition, \textit{m} = $\pm$5/2 → $\pm$3/2, that is much less sensitive to temperature shifts – likely due to a fortuitous cancellation of the electric quadrupole splitting and absolute frequency shift.
-This transition has the strongest Clebsch-Gordan coefficient among the electric quadrupole splittings~\cite{Kazakov2012} and only changes by 62(6)\,kHz over the 143\,K range, whereas the other transitions each change by more than 1\,MHz.
-It is therefore a promising candidate for future clock operation.
-Precision at the 10$^{-18}$ level corresponds to a frequency stability of $\sim$2 mHz, which requires stabilizing the crystal to 5\,$\upmu$K, a level of temperature sensitivity demonstrated in multiple platforms~\cite{Weng2014, Reihani2022, Gong2024}.
-We note that between 150\,K and 229\,K, the transition only changes by 5(5) kHz, indicating a possible further reduction in temperature sensitivity over this range; more data are required to verify this potential trend.
+We observe one transition, \textit{m} = $\pm$5/2 → $\pm$3/2, that is much less sensitive to temperature shifts due to a fortuitous partial cancellation of the electric quadrupole splitting and isomeric shift.
+This transition changes by 62(6)\,kHz over the 143\,K range, whereas the other transitions each change by more than 1\,MHz.
+Additionally, it has the strongest Clebsch-Gordan coefficient among the electric quadrupole splittings~\cite{Kazakov2012}.
+This transition is therefore a promising candidate for future clock operation.
+Precision at the 10$^{-18}$ level of this transition requires a frequency stability of 2 mHz, which corresponds to a temperature stability on the order of 5 $\upmu$K, given the above temperature dependence.
+This differential temperature dependence of various lines also opens the possibility of setting up a co-thermometry to remove the temperature-dependent frequency shift.
+This level of temperature sensitivity has been demonstrated in multiple platforms~\cite{Weng2014, Reihani2022, Gong2024}.
+We note that between 150\,K and 229\,K, the transition only changes by 5(5)\,kHz, indicating a possible further reduction in temperature sensitivity over this range; more data are required to verify this trend.
 Further, material engineering of the sample such as introducing controlled mechanical strain may offer a tunable method to change the crystal properties, possibly leading to further cancellation of temperature shifts and a more stable clock transition.
-Other systematic shifts and broadening mechanisms include magnetic dipole broadening (estimated to be on the order of $\sim$400 Hz) and second order Doppler effects (estimated shift at $\sim$1\,Hz/K with broadening on the order of $\sim$1\,Hz/K)~\cite{Rellergert2010,Kazakov2012}.
-Future studies should measure and fully characterize these other systematics after narrowing the VUV comb linewidth \cite{Benko2014}.\\
+Other systematic shifts and broadening mechanisms include magnetic dipole broadening (estimated to be on the order of $\sim$400\,Hz) and second order Doppler effects (estimated shift at $\sim$1\,Hz/K with broadening on the order of $\sim$1\,Hz/K)~\cite{Rellergert2010,Kazakov2012}.
+Future studies should narrow the VUV laser linewidth~\cite{Benko2014} to fully characterize these potential systematic shifts.